Employee attrition refers to staff members who leave a company.

 - Work environment

-To make employee survey benchmarks as effective as possible, we suggest keeping the questions exactly as written, which allows us to compare the results directly.
+To make employee survey benchmarks as effective as possible, we suggest keeping the questions exactly as written to compare the results directly year over year.

 For example, here’s a benchmark question.

-Changing the question to, “I like going to work”, while similar, has a different tone than the benchmark question which was asked as written to employees in a related industry, geography, or organization size.
+Changing the question to, “I like going to work”, while similar, has a different tone than the benchmark question which was asked as written to employees in the past.

 Ultimately, the results of this question will no longer be a direct comparison to the benchmark data set.